OnroerendErfgoed/oeblog/posts/2019/vioe-hypermedia-api.rst

 Within the Flemish Government, there is a central governing body that coordinates matters on Information and ICT policies.
-Under the umbrella of this body, several taksforces exist, one of them being the `OSLO Datastandards
+Under the umbrella of this body, several taskforces exist, one of them being the `OSLO Datastandards
 <https://informatievlaanderen.github.io/handreikingOslo/>`_ taskforce.
 This
-taskforce creates standards, semantic models and tooling for Flemish government agency and other connected partners.
-One of the projects that ran in 2018, was the creation of a `Generic Hypermedia API <https://github.com/Informatievlaanderen/generieke-hypermedia-api>`_ standard, a set of guidelines and building blocks that aim to transform REST services into more Hypermedia driven services that would be more interoperable.
+taskforce creates standards, semantic models and tooling for Flemish government agencies and other connected partners.
+One of the projects that ran in 2018, was the creation of a `Generic Hypermedia API <https://github.com/Informatievlaanderen/generieke-hypermedia-api>`_ standard, a set of guidelines and building blocks that aim to transform REST services into more Hypermedia driven services.
+This would make them more interoperable.
 The first version of this standard was approved on november 8, 2018 and contains three building blocks: language, CRUD and pagination.

 Pagination.
 Web scale
 ---------------------